 - Make two stacks of index cards, and have the kids help you brainstorm action words that they can do on the move, such as skip, run, jump, hop, flap, tango.
-Write each word on two cards and place one of each at stack for each team.
+This is a great time to introduce some unusual or unexpected verbs to expand their vocabularies.
+Write each word on two cards and place one of each in a stack for each team.

 - Divide your first graders into two teams, each with at least 2-3 racers.
 Then mark out a course that’s a reasonable length for your little athletes.
 They’ll need to be able to go up and back without dropping down exhausted!

 - Now it’s time for action-word reading action.
 Stand between each team and have the first player draw a card from that team’s stack.
 On the count of three, start the race, and be ready for hilarity.

 - While the first racer is in motion, the second one can grab a card and get ready for action.
 As soon as the first racer tags up, the second can go…and on down the line until the cards are used up.